vividos/WhereToFly/TestCases.md

 - [ ] Find location on the map
 - [ ] Add found location as new waypoint
 - [ ] Try finding non-existent location
-- [ ] Share location with WhatsApp
+- [ ] Share current location with another app

 ## Location list

 - [ ] Import locations from included lists
-- [ ] Import Locations using file picker
+- [ ] Import locations from .kml, .kmz and .gpx files using file picker
-- [ ] Import Locations from .kml file
-- [ ] Import locations from .gpx file
+- [ ] Import locations by opening them via app
 - [ ] View locations list and details
 - [ ] Navigate to location
 - [ ] Filter locations list by text
 - [ ] Delete single location waypoint
 - [ ] Delete all location waypoints
-- [ ] Share a location with WhatsApp
+- [ ] Share a location with another app

 ## Track list